besm6/besm6.github.io/sources/mars/README.md

 | OPEND | 31-11-14-12-25 | Open an existing container by name, error out if it does not exist in the root catalog |
 | NEWD | 31-11-15-21-26-11-14-12-10-21 | Create a container given a name and LUN/starting block/length |

-The semantics of micro-instructions, deduced so far:
+The semantics of micro-instructions (with the range of possible valid codes 00-55 octal), deduced so far:

 | Code | Meaning |
 | --- | --- |